microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/Build.md

 NOTE:  Discussing how to deploy/run your solution on Azure is out of scope of this document.
 This document will focus on benefits available which can enable how to deploy/run on Azure.

+## Technical Presales and Deployment Benefits

+Microsoft provides its partners with technical presales and deployment benefits.

+Some partners are entitled to one-to-one consultations with Microsoft to help sell their services.

+Othe benefits include evaluation of soultions, upskilling, architecture guidance, help listing in the appropriate marketplace, and proofs of concept.

+For more information on Technical Presales and Deployment Benefits for Microsoft Partners, see [this article](https://learn.microsoft.com/en-us/partner-center/technical-benefits).

 ## Technical Benefits

 Microsoft Partners receive a number of benefits as a result of their partnership, including Azure Credits, Visual Studio and other Microsoft software, and GitHub Enterprise licenses.